-Types of Bitcoin wallets in Australia
+Bitcoin wallets in Australia for 2021

 Bitcoin wallets come in quite a few formats with the most common being a software wallet.
-And Bitcoin wallets in Australia are no different to their overseas counterparts, so it comes down to personal choice.
+And Bitcoin wallets in Australia are no different from their overseas counterparts, so it comes down to personal choice.

 These downloadable Bitcoin wallets are usually an app that will connect directly to the Bitcoin (or chosen crypto) interface.
 It comes down to personal preference on what is the best Bitcoin wallet in Australia agrees upon.

-Exodus supports most of the popular currencies including Bitcoin, Ethereum, XRP, Litecoin, Monero, Binance Coin, Stellar, Neo and many more.
+Exodus supports most of the popular currencies including Bitcoin, Ethereum, XRP, Litecoin, Monero, Binance Coin, Stellar, Neo, and many more.
 Exodus has a simple layout and is easy to use for Australian’s new to the crypto market, whilst being sophisticated enough to be useful for veterans alike.

 Bread (mobile only)

 The Bread Bitcoin (BTC) wallet is a mobile-only application available to Australian’s on both Android and iOS.
 It is relatively user-friendly, enabling you to set up an account quickly and store a passphrase offline to enable you to securely recover your account if you ever lose your mobile device.

 Paper cryptocurrency wallets are created online and are able to be printed out as a physical document (cold wallet) that contains copies of the public and private keys that make up a wallet.
 Often it will have QR codes so that you can quickly scan them and add the keys into a software wallet to make a transaction.

 Ledger Nano S

 The Ledger Nano S is the highest selling hardware Bitcoin wallet in Australia has seen since the inception of cryptocurrency.
-Its popularity has grown through its ease of use, simple design and good security record.
+Its popularity has grown through its ease of use, simple design, and good security record.
 It is also a relatively inexpensive purchase to secure your crypto offline.

 To set up your Ledger Nano S you plug it into your computer with its bundled cable and you can automatically configure it.
 After setup, you can download Ledger software from the official site to install for a user-friendly interface between your Ledger Nano S and the Bitcoin network.